lkmcl37/Chinese-IRSystem/README.md

 The degree of relevance is estimated based on TF/IDF weighting.

 # Result Display
-The search results are displayed in following format:
+The search results are displayed as follows:

      Doc ID, TF/IDF score of the keyword in this document